TheGoldenEye/polka-store/README.md

 ## 6 Known issues

+**Hint:** The issues only concern the sample databases, the program code has already been fixed.

 - The 'multisig.asMulti' extrinsic is currently not specially treated.
 Transfers resulting from this are currently missing in the database.
 - The 'staking.Reward' event contains the stash account in each case.
 If the reward destination is set to the controller account, this is not handled correctly.

-**Hint:** The issues above only concern the sample databases, the program code has already been fixed.

 ## 7 Contributions